mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Windows/Installation/index.md

 ---
-title: MAMP (Mac) Documentation > Installation
+title: MAMP (Windows) Installation
-description:
+description: This is the MAMP Documentation
-layout: default-2
+layout: default-1
-product: MAMP Mac
-language: en
 ---

 ## Installation